 October 18, 1940: Still enjoying great business and box office, Strike Up The Band.

 October 18, 1942: A few items.
 First, is an early mention of Meet Me In St. Louis as an upcoming MGM project although Judy’s name wasn’t yet attached.
 It was attached to Presenting Lily Mars.
-Also in the article also reports on the newcomer Gene Kelly and Judy’s debut as a dancer in the upcoming release of For Me And My Gal.
+Also in the article is a report on the newcomer Gene Kelly and Judy’s debut as a dancer in the upcoming release of For Me And My Gal.

 The second article is about For Me And My Gal and how it’s Judy’s first real grown-up role.
 The ultimately deleted “The Spell of the Waltz” as performed by Marta Eggert is also mentioned.